Spring detox at Chenot Palace on splendid Swiss lake

 Vierwaldstatter lake near Luzern in Switzerland

-Now, time for myself is the most precious mental activity as well as joy that can reset the body into equilibrium.
-A walk in solitude, a swim in open water, an afternoon with a great book, a trip away from it all.
-More profoundly, signing up for a yoga retreat or a rejuvenating spa cure will shine the gems of our being.
-When a higher awareness of who I am and what I need and want to do unveil themselves like a lustrous lake in a receding morning mist, I feel complete and the body shows.
+Time for oneself is the most precious mental activity as well as joy that can reset the body into equilibrium.
+A walk in solitude, a swim in an open water, an afternoon with a great book, a trip away from it all when imagination is freely strolling.
+More profoundly, a yoga retreat or a rejuvenating spa cure will shine the gems of our being.
+When a higher awareness of who I am and what I need and want to do unveil like a lustrous lake in a receding morning mist, I feel complete and the calmed body shows.

-The longer golden sun hours, grass sprouting in verdant carpets of energy, birds in frolicking songs and budding trees, all nature in a seasonal unison announces that for us indulgent humans it is time for a spring detox.
-The lent period introduces warmer weather, and as nature awakens from winter rest, the couch-bound body calls for a reset in such an energising environment.
+The golden sunshine hours, grass sprouting in verdant carpets of energy, birds in frolicking songs and budding trees, all nature in a seasonal unison announces that for us indulgent humans it is time for a spring detox.
+The lent period introduces warmer weather, and as nature awakens from winter rest, the couch-bound body calls for a reset in an invigorating environment.
+But also whenever your health needs, like after a bad food poisoning or a surgery, to recover smoothly, it is beneficial to take a break.

 Swiss spa